-Response: The effects of our action (i.e., issuing an IHA for the take of marine mammals incidental to the conduct of a seismic survey) are not highly controversial.
+Response: The effects of our action (i.e., issuing an IHA for the take of marine mammals incidental to the conduct of a low-energy seismic survey) are not likely to be highly controversial.
 Specifically, we did not receive any comments raising substantial questions or concerns about the size, nature, or effect of potential impacts from NMFS's proposed action.
 Previous projects of this type required marine mammal monitoring and monitoring reports, which have been reviewed by us to ensure that activities have a negligible impact on marine mammals.
 In no case have impacts to marine mammals, as determined from monitoring reports, exceeded our analyses under the MMPA and NEPA.

-7) Can the proposed action reasonably be expected to result in substantial impacts to unique areas, such as historic or cultural resources, park land, prime farmlands, wetlands, wild and scenic rivers, essential fish habitat, or ecologically critical areas?
+7) Can the proposed action reasonably be expected to result in substantial impacts to unique areas, such as historic or cultural resources, park land, prime farmlands, wetlands, wild and scenic rivers, EFH, or ecologically critical areas?

-Response: The issuance of an IHA for the take of marine mammals incidental to the conduct of a seismic survey will not impact the survey area.
-There are no unique areas, such as historic or cultural resources, park land, prime farmlands, wetlands, wild and scenic rivers, EFH, or ecologically critical areas that could potentially be affected by the proposed action.
+Response: The issuance of an IHA for the take of marine mammals incidental to the conduct of a low-energy seismic survey will not impact the proposed survey area.
+There are no unique areas, such as historic or cultural resources, park land, prime farmlands, wetlands, wild and scenic rivers, EFH, or ecologically critical areas that could potentially be affected by the proposed action; therefore, no impacts to these resources would be anticipated.
+There are a number of marine protected areas in Micronesia, Papua New Guinea, Indonesia, and the Philippines; however, the closest MPA to any drill site is 80 kilometers (43.2 nautical miles) from Site WP-7 in the EEZ of Indonesia.
+There is no EFH and there are no habitats of particular concern (HAPC) in the proposed survey area.
+All proposed activities would occur in the marine environment and would not impact terrestrial resources.
+No discharges to the marine environment are proposed within the project area; therefore, there would be no impacts to water resources.